paragmb/Natural-Gas-Forecasting-Scheduling/README.md

 # Project2 - Natural Gas Forecasting/Scheduling

 This machine learning model will help natural gas supplier/scheduler prepare for better inventory controls in future.
-These kind of machine learning tool can come up with automated forecasting models and allow one person to do the work of multiple data scientists.
+Additionally, the machine learning tool can come up with automated forecasting models and allow one person to do the work of multiple data scientists.

 ---

 ## Project Overview

 Using time series forecasting models, develop a machine learning model to forecast natural gas pricing and consumption based on 10 years of historical data.
-Further, develop a correlation table (and/or heatmap) which contains the correlations between following variables: natural gas price, natural gas consumption, natural gas exports, storage and ambient temperature.
+Further, develop a correlation table and and heatmap which contains the correlations between following variables: natural gas price, natural gas consumption, natural gas exports, storage and ambient temperature.

 The following two time series forecasting models were used: 1) Prophet 2) ARIMA